john-westcott-iv/ansiblefest2020/lab_exercises/lab_01.md

 This task uses the **tower_settings** module from the `awx.awx collection` to set the tower setting **CUSTOM_LOGIN_INFO** to a specific value.

-> **Note**: Because we are including the collections tag above you can reference the module as just `tower_settings` instead of `beeankah.awx.tower_settings`.
+> **Note**: Because we are including the collections tag above you can reference the module as just `tower_settings` instead of `awx.awx.tower_settings`.
 However, remember that some versions of Ansible still contain the old built-in module with the same name.
 If the collections tag is not present and the `tower_settings` is not fully qualified with the collection name, Ansible may try to use the old version of the module which behaves slightly differently and requires the tower-cli library to function.
 Most of the new modules in the Collection do not have requirements on additional libraries.
 There are a couple of modules that are exceptions which we will talk about later.

 If you want to view the current value of your Ansible Tower’s `CUSTOM_LOGIN_INFO` you can do this in your web browser.
 In the Web UI go to `Settings => User Interface` and your current `CUSTOM_LOGIN_INFO` should be empty: